kennytilton/mxtodomvc/documentation/BuildingTodoMVC.md

       "Mark all as complete")))
 ````
 #### The missing TodoMVC requirement: lifting local-storage
-Nothing will be added by implementing persistence, but if you are curious you can check out [mxLocalStorag](https://github.com/kennytilton/matrix/blob/master/js/matrix/js/Matrix/mxWeb.js) at the very end of the source from our Javascript implementation of mxWeb.
+Nothing will be added by implementing persistence, but if you are curious you can check out [mxLocalStorage](https://github.com/kennytilton/matrix/blob/master/js/matrix/js/Matrix/mxWeb.js) at the very end of the source from our Javascript implementation of mxWeb.

 ## Summary
 That completes our implementation of the TodoMVC spec.
-In our next in-depth write-up of mxWeb, we will look more closely at certain elements to fully lift any sense of mystery created by the dataflow paradigm.
+In our next [in-depth write-up](InDepth.md) of mxWeb, we will look more closely at certain elements to fully lift any sense of mystery created by the dataflow paradigm.